jorgejarne/hugo/content/sections/section0.md

 ---
-title: "Header"
+title: Header
 weight: 1
 improvecontrast: true

 ---

-# First contest based on NFTs
+# 50 players and a unique prize of 40,000€

-Each contest only has one winner and one cash prize of 50,000 euros.
+ ##First contest based on NFTs